Arts Organisation Investment Program 2025

 Funding Aims

-The ACT Arts Organisation Investment Program supports arts organisations that engage with the local community to provide arts programs, services, expertise and infrastructure to support and develop the arts in the ACT.
+The ACT Arts Organisation Investment Program supports leading ACT arts organisations that engage with the local community to provide programs, services, expertise and cultural infrastructure to support and develop the arts in the ACT.

-These organisations provide sector development, professional pathways for artists and arts workers, support a diversity of activity and provide access opportunities for all Canberrans.
+These organisations also provide ongoing sector development, professional pathways for artists and arts workers, and support a diversity of activity and access opportunities for all Canberrans.

 Funding Categories

-- Arts Centre Investment provides five-year funding of between $100,000 and $1 million per year for ACT arts organisations that manage an ACT Government arts centre/s, aligned with a five-year licence to occupy the centre/s.
+- Arts Centre Investment provides multiyear funding of up to five years for ACT arts organisations that manage an ACT Government arts centre (ACT Government owned facility), aligned with a licence to occupy the centre.

-- Arts Organisation Investment provides four-year funding of between $100,000 and $600,000 per year for leading ACT arts organisations.
+- Arts Organisation Investment provides multiyear funding of up to four years for ACT arts organisations.

-- Emerging Arts Organisation Investment provides two plus two years funding of up to $100,000 per year for organisations that have not received artsACT multi-year funding previously.
+- Emerging Arts Organisation Investment provides two plus two years of funding up to $50,000 per year for organisations that have not received funding through the Program previously.

 Read the ACT Arts Organisation Investment Program Framework and ACT Arts Organisation Investment Program Guidelines.